 SUMMARY: Women are disadvantaged in relation to the criminal justice system because: women are poorer than men in every sector of society; austerity and the legal aid cuts have disproportionately targeted women, the law is framed and interpreted in a sexist way; criminalisation is increasing particularly of women.
 Any review of the justice system has to take these factors into account.

+NB points above appear to only relate to criminal justice system – do we want to make our point here again about looking at the issue through the prism of women??